Dakota Johnson’s Tribute to Former Stepdad Antonio Banderas Will Leave You In Tears

 "Now, as a grown woman working in the same industry, I understand that Antonio is one of our finest artists in film, stage and television, in multiple languages," Johnson admitted.
 "As an actor, director, writer, singer, his range is absolutely astounding.
 I can look back on his entire career, and time after time, his performances and endeavors as an artist have made an imprint."

 And there is only room for more.
 "The greatest thing is that he just keeps getting better," she declared.
-"It's is an honor to give you the Hollywood Film Award for Best Actor."
+"It is an honor to give you the Hollywood Film Award for Best Actor."

 After accepting the award, Banderas thanked Johnson for continuing to see him as family, dedicating his award to her and her sister Stella Banderas, 23.